Next Token Knowledge Tracing: Exploiting Pretrained LLM Representations to Decode Student Behaviour: Results and Discussion

 \subsection{Predictive Performance Comparison (RQ1)}

-Table~\ref{tab:model_performance} summarises the overall predictive performance across all models.
+Table~\ref{tab:performance_eedi} summarises the overall predictive performance across all models.
 NTKT consistently achieves the highest results on the binary Knowledge Tracing task, outperforming all traditional baselines across F1, Accuracy, and AUC metrics.

-Among the evaluated configurations, the LLaMA~3B NTKT model achieves the best overall performance (F1 = 90.20\%, Accuracy = 86.70\%, AUC = 95.72\%), followed closely by the 8B and 1B variants.
+Among the evaluated configurations, the LLaMA 3B NTKT model achieves the best overall performance (F1 = 85.22\%, Accuracy = 78.87\%, AUC = 90.32\%), followed by the 1B variant.
 These results demonstrate that pretrained language model representations can be effectively adapted to model student learning trajectories, even at relatively small model scales.

-Compared with strong neural baselines such as DKT, AKT, and DTransformer, NTKT shows substantial gains—exceeding 10 percentage points in both F1 and AUC.
+Compared with strong neural baselines such as DKT, AKT, and DTransformer, NTKT shows substantial gains—exceeding 10 percentage points in AUC over the best-performing baseline.
 This indicates that incorporating question text and leveraging pretrained representations provides richer contextual understanding of student–question interactions, enabling more accurate prediction of student performance.

 Notably, even the smallest NTKT model (1B) surpasses all baselines, suggesting that the architecture generalises well and is efficient in capturing relevant behavioural and linguistic patterns without requiring massive model capacity.